adrianyorke/rpianddiyprojectsdocs/moderators_guide.md

 ## How to handle member conflict and bullying

 ## Onboarding Guidance
+- If a member request has not accepted the group rules, it will automatically be declined normally within 1 hour.

 ## When and how do we permanently ban members?